Training Contract for Solicitors – Application Advice

 WHERE TO LOOK FOR A TRAINING CONTRACT?

 The majority of large firms recruit online, you should do your utmost to research into the law firm for which you are applying.
-You can keep ahead of the competition if you take the time and effort A guide to law training contracts to understand what makes a good application and how to improve your chances of gaining a Training Contract.
+You can keep ahead of the competition if you take the time and effort to understand what makes a good application and how to improve your chances of gaining a Training Contract.

 • Make good use of recruitment events such as law fairs and read up on what recruiters have to offer you, as well as illustrating what you have on offer.